How Can Physiotherapy Help You?

 If you would like a Physiotherapy Appointment you can quickly book online, or give us a call on 0131 241 1833 or email on email@example.com.

 If you have private health care insurance you may be entitled to claim back the cost of your treatment.
-Each individual insurance policy will cover different treatments, so check with your insurance provider to see if yours includes physiotherapy or sports massage.
+Each individual insurance policy will cover different treatments, so check with your insurance provider to see which treatments are covered and what requirements they specify.
 Your health insurance company may require a GP referral in order to cover the cost of your treatment at Bodyworks so just check this also.
-Below are some examples of providers that cover physiotherapy but always check your individual policy first and find out how to claim back the cost.
+Below are some examples of providers that cover Physiotherapy but always check your individual policy first and find out how to claim back the cost.